 Do I need to update my estate plan?REQUIRES: FREE or higher membership.
 This quick course will help you gauge whether it is time to meet with a qualified attorney for comprehensive review of your estate plan.
-REWARD BONUS: Upon completion, call our office 949-215-9995 to receive special voucher good for two full days of training (your choice of pistol, rifle or shotgun) at the world's largest shooting school.
-(Offer limited to Southern California residents.
-Limit 1 per person, adults only.)
+REWARD BONUS: Upon completion, contact our office to receive special voucher good for two full days of training (your choice of pistol, rifle or shotgun) at the world's largest shooting school.
+(Offer limited to California residents.)

 Module 1 Family Changes You may need to update your estate plan due to changes in your family makeup and relationships.
 Unit 1 Family Changes Module 2 Property Changes Your estate plan may need to be updated because of changes in your property.
 This may be merely a matter of funding your property into trust, or it may involve more substantial change to dispositions and plan structure, especially if the need for tax planning changes.
 Unit 1 Property Changes Module 3 Law Changes You may need to update your estate plan due to changes in law affecting the asset protection and family protection objectives (for example, gun control and tax legislation, or decisions in trust-busting cases).
 Unit 1 Law Changes

 Estate Planning 101REQUIRES: GOLD or higher membership.
 This self-paced online course covers the basics of foundational, comprehensive estate planning for California residents, including a quick introduction to some advanced topics.